Membrizard/ml_conformer_generator/README.md

 - Molecular Dynamics geometry optimisation with MMFF94

 The evaluation pipeline assesses the shape similarity of the generated molecules to a reference.
-The assessment is based on a shape tanimoto similarity score [], calculated using Gaussian Molecular Volume intersections. the shape Tanimoto similarity of a generated molecule to a reference is calculated ignoring hydrogens in both reference and generated sample.
+The assessment is based on a shape tanimoto similarity score [3], calculated using Gaussian Molecular Volume intersections.
+The shape Tanimoto similarity of a generated molecule to a reference is calculated ignoring hydrogens in both reference and generated sample.

 Example performance of the model as evaluated on 100k generated samples